mattaylor/kaboom/README.md

 # kaboom

-KaBoom is an extension of [boom](https://github.com/rakyll/boom) with two new features
+KaBoom is an extension of [boom](https://github.com/rakyll/boom) with a couple of new features
 * Post bodies can be specified as a file name (prefixed by '@')
-* Post bodies may contain time based template variables
+* Post bodies may contain time based template variables (cutom template vars not yet implmented)
+* Timeouts work

-Boom is a tiny program that sends some load to a web application.
+KaBoom is a tiny program that sends some load to a web application.
 It's similar to Apache Bench ([ab](http://httpd.apache.org/docs/2.2/programs/ab.html)), but with better availability across different platforms and a less troubling installation experience.

 Boom is originally written by Tarek Ziade in Python and is available on [tarekziade/boom](https://github.com/tarekziade/boom).
 But, due to its dependency requirements and my personal annoyance of maintaining concurrent programs in Python, I decided to rewrite it in Go.